nationalarchives/da-ayr-webapp/README.md

 export DB_SSL_ROOT_CERTIFICATE=local_services/webapp_postgres_certs/root-ca.pem
 ```

+Finally you can populate the opensearch cluster with the corresponding data stored in snapshot 1 in `local_services/snapshots/` by running `source .env && local_services/opensearch-entrypoint.sh`.

 Then you can run the flask server with `flask run`

 ## Local dev without docker